-Jami A. Maul is an associate attorney at Wheeler Law, P.C.
+Jami A. Maul is a Partner at Wheeler Law, P.C.
 Ms. Maul has extensive experience litigating insurance, premises liability, civil rights and personal injury matters.
 Ms. Maul was admitted to the Colorado State Bar in 2011.
 She received her Bachelor of General Studies in Political Science from the University of Kansas in 2007.
 Ms. Maul obtained her Juris Doctor from the University of Missouri-Kansas City School of law in 2011.
 During law school, Ms. Maul served as an editor on the UMKC Law Review.
 Ms. Maul’s article, “America’s Favorite ‘Non-Profits’: Taxation of the National Football League and Professional Sports Organizations” was published in the fall 2011 edition of the UMKC Law Review.
 While in law school, Ms. Maul worked as a student attorney in the Kansas City Tax Clinic, representing low income taxpayers in their tax controversies with the Internal Revenue Service, and as a law clerk in a Kansas City law firm where she worked in the firm’s bankruptcy and foreclosure department.
 Ms. Maul earned the CALI award for the top grade in her class in law school in Patent Law.
 Ms. Maul also served as the Vice-President of the UMKC Sports and Entertainment Law Association.
 She is a member of the Colorado Bar Association and Denver Bar Association.

 • Juris Doctor – University of Missouri-Kansas City School of Law, 2011